notalentgeek/pyautomation/readme.md

 * Create a function to recursively rename things.
 * Create a function to take directory or file creation time.
 * Create a Python file to hold all ImageMagick related functions.
+* Create function to check if there are less/more attachment/embedded files in the .md file than in the notes folder.
+* Create function to shorten name.
+* Create function to to check missing link.
 * Make sure every file manipulation function happens in a sub - folder than root folder for the unit test.
 * Make sure to have successful assertion in the end of unit test.